Stono/migsql/README.md

 migsql migrate to <friendlyname> (this will migrate the database in your config, to the specified migration)
 ```
 ## Multiple Databases
-If your config.yml contains multiple databases, you will need to specify which db you're targetting, like so:
+If your config.yml contains multiple databases, you will need to specify which db you're targeting, like so:
 ```
 migsql create-migration <friendly name> <dbname>
 migsql migrate <dbname>